Hartland Forest Plan

 The Hartland Forest Plan area is made up of a number of separate forest blocks totalling 718 hectares in Devon.
 The forests lie within the North Devon Biosphere.
 As individual forest blocks set within the distinctive elevated plateau grassland they have very high natural and landscape diversity and value.

-The forests managed as part of the public forest estate stretch from Summerwell in the west, 3 miles west of Hartland village and the coast, through True and Clifford to Melbury in the east which is clustered around Powlers Piece.
+The forests managed as part of the nation's forests stretch from Summerwell in the west, 3 miles west of Hartland village and the coast, through True and Clifford to Melbury in the east which is clustered around Powlers Piece.

 The public forest here is a predominantly conifer having been planted after the First World War to address the national timber shortage.
 The area is known for its production of high quality Sitka spruce which makes up the vast majority of the trees here.
 Most of the areas have historically been managed for timber for local, national & international markets using non-thin rotation silvicultural practices due to high wind exposure.